kevinjose/branchedFlowShell/README.md

 `waveSimData.zip` contains the raw values of $l_f$ obtained from ray simulations.

-`field.zip` contains the data corresponding to the exemplar random spatially-correlated field $h(x,y)$ shown in the paper.
+`field.zip` contains the data corresponding to the exemplar random spatially-correlated field $h(x,s)$ shown in the paper.